jameschen00/SikuliGuide2012/README.md

 this is the latest available version running with Sikuli X-1.0rc3+

+The license is the same as for Sikuli X.

 **BE AWARE:** at time of coming into existence late 2011, this was work in progress.
 So there might be any bug or inconvenience.
 <br />Feel free, to post a comment here.
 I will try to help you.